The Challenge

 Related Axioms

-• Hydrogen Spectral Analysis: Same planetron structure - spectral lines = planetron orbital frequencies.
+• Hydrogen Spectral Analysis (Validation 2.1.1): Same planetron structure \(\unicode{x2014}\) spectral lines = planetron orbital frequencies.
 Ionization = collective planetron resonance.
-Inverse validation: spectroscopy ↔ photoelectric.
+Inverse validation: spectroscopy \( \leftrightarrow \) photoelectric.

-• Quantum Entanglement: Same continuous wave approach, detection from atomic resonance, no photons needed.
+• Quantum Entanglement (Validation 1.1.2): Same continuous pressure wave approach, detection from wave-planetron coupling, no photons needed.

-• Double-Slit Experiment: Same wave propagation through aether.
-Discrete detection from resonance threshold.
+• Double-Slit Experiment (Validation 1.1.1): Same wave propagation through \(SL_{-2}\) aether.
+Discrete detection from resonance threshold (planetron ejection).
 Pattern buildup from wave amplitude.

 • EM Waves as Pressure Waves: Detailed mechanism of how aether pressure waves interact with planetrons.
 Resolves the classical aether paradox.